Vitamin C

 - Red cabbage – 50 mg per 100 grams

-Dietary supplements for increased needs
+Dietary supplements for increased requirements

 Vitamin C capsules and tablets